tfabris/BlueGigaEmpeg/README.md

 Honda has this), then you must remember to first delete the empeg Car from the list, if you have pressed the RESET/PAIR button and you are re-pairing a second time.

+###  Other issues:

+If there is good audio, but commands such as next/previous track and play/pause don't work, and if track titles do not display on your car stereo (if your stereo has this ability for Bluetooth), then there may be a simple fix for this.
+See the section titled ["Test AVRCP behavior and set serial port crossover jumpers if needed"](#test-avrcp-behavior-and-set-serial-port-crossover-jumpers-if-needed).

+If you have trouble with the empeg waking up after you shut off the car ignition, see the section here: ["Modify empeg's power connection to car if needed"](#power).

+If you have other problems not listed here, see this section: ["Debug Bluetooth connection if needed"](#debug-bluetooth-connection-if-needed).

 Set Bluetooth PIN code if needed (most likely not needed)